benschaf/waste-schedule/README.md

 ### Typography

-🛑🛑🛑🛑🛑🛑🛑🛑🛑START OF NOTES (to be deleted)

-Explain any fonts and icon libraries used, like Google Fonts and/or Font Awesome.

-Consider adding a link to each font used, and the Font Awesome site if used (or similar icon library).

-Example:

-🛑🛑🛑🛑🛑🛑🛑🛑🛑🛑-END OF NOTES (to be deleted)

 - [Josefin Sans](https://fonts.google.com/specimen/Josefin+Sans) was used for all titles and subheadings.
+It's a modern, elegant font that stands out, complementing the otherwise minimalistic colour scheme and design.

 - [Lato](https://fonts.google.com/specimen/Lato) was used for body and all other text.
+It's a clean, easy-to-read font that ensures a smooth user experience.

 - [Font Awesome](https://fontawesome.com) icons were used throughout the site, such as the social media icons in the footer.